 Lead is a poisonous (toxic) metal that has been known to be harmful to man as far back as 100 B.C.

-Lead levels in the body are measured in micrograms per deciliter (µg/dL).
-The lead levels listed below show the lowest amount of lead that research has found damage to occur.
+The damage caused by lead poisoning depends on the amount that enters the body and how long it stays.
+Lead levels in the body are measured in micrograms per deciliter (ug/dL).
+The lead levels listed below show the lowers amount of lead that research has found damage to occur.

 ≥5 ug/dL Learning disabilities; impaired growth;IQ decline and some hearing loss.

 20 ug/dL Interference with ability to make red blood cells.